Explicit Acyclic Models and (Co)Chain Operations: The Surjection Operad

 In this section we show that the candidate structure maps $\cO_\cS$ of Proposition \ref{19.2} for the various surjection complexes $\cS_*(n)$ satisfy the associativity axiom, and hence the surjection complexes form operads.
 Of course since the surjection complexes are all isomorphic, we can work with any one of them.
 The signs are simplest for the Berger-Fresse complexes.\\

 We will actually prove more, namely we will prove the diagram below commutes.
 Each map, including the tensor product of $TR$ maps, is a standard procedure map.

-Associativity for the Barratt-Eccles operad then provides another proof of associativity for the surjection operad.
+The $TR$ are surjective so associativity for the Barratt-Eccles operad then provides another proof of associativity for the surjection operad.
 But the diagram also says that the surjection operad is a quotient operad of the Barratt-Eccles operad, that is, $\cT \cR \colon \cE \to \cS$ is a surjective operad morphism.\\

-We will also show that the adjoints of the Berger-Fresse functorial standard procedure maps $\phi \colon \cS_*^{bf}(n) \otimes N_*(X) \to N_*(X)^{\otimes n}$ studied in Section 17 fit together to define an operad map from the surjection operad to the $CoEnd$ operad, $\Phi \colon \cS \to CoEnd$, where $CoEnd(n) = HOM_{func}(N_*(X), N_*(X)^{\otimes n}).$
+We will also show that the adjoints of the Berger-Fresse functorial standard procedure maps $\phi \colon \cS_*^{bf}(n) \otimes N_*(X) \to N_*(X)^{\otimes n}$ studied in Section 17 fit together to define an operad map from the surjection operad to the $CoEnd$ operad, $\Phi \colon \cS \to CoEnd$, where $CoEnd(n) = HOM_{func}(N_*( - ), N_*( - )^{\otimes n}).$\\